 - Be sure you are able to control the motorcycle while carrying a passenger and insist that the passenger obey your directions.

 - Road hazards have a much greater affect on a small two-wheel vehicle, so watch for bumps, cracks in the road, loose gravel or any other condition that might cause you to lose control.

-We Also Help Victims of Offshore Accidents in these Areas of Louisiana
+We Also Help Victims of Motorcycle Accidents in these Areas of Louisiana

 Wrongful Death Attorney